softloud/neet/README.md

 This section describes the test-driven workflow presented above as a `code::proof`ed coding to doneness.

-The model workflow includes three stages, repeated three times, before returning to the start, the `code::registration`.
+The model workflow comprises three stages, repeated three times, before returning to the start, the `code::registration`.
 We use *model* to suggest the workflow may be adapted for different use-cases.